-To use the z-score to calculate this probability, you first must find the mean and standard deviation that defines the distribution.
+To use the z-score (sometimes called a standard score) to calculate this probability, you first must find the mean and standard deviation that defines the distribution.

-The z-score for a score x is equal to x minus the mean μ, divided by the standard deviation σ.
+The z-score for a score x is equal to x minus the population mean μ, divided by the population standard deviation σ.

 After you calculate the z-score for a given value, you can calculate the cumulative probability of a value being below the observation using spreadsheet software, a z-table, or a graphing calculator.

-The probability of a score is greater than or equal to the raw score is known as a p-value.
+The probability that a score is greater than or equal to the raw score is known as a p-value.
 Learn more about calculating p-values with our p-value calculator.